-Your car is supplied with a master key that fits the ignition and all locks, and a valet key that fits the ignition and doors but not the trunk, trunk remote release, rear seat trunk access or glove box.
+Your car is supplied with a master key that fits the ignition and all locks, and a valet key that fits the ignition and doors but not the trunk or trunk remote release.

 The valet key is provided for times when you must leave the key with a parking attendant or repair person, but still want to keep valuables safely locked-up.

-Write down the numbers stamped on both keys and keep the information in your wallet or purse in case you ever need to have duplicates made.
-Both the master and valet keys are double-edged, so you can insert them in the locks with either side up.
+Write down the numbers stamped on your keys and keep the information in your wallet or purse in case you ever need to have duplicates made.
+The keys are double edged, so you can insert them in the locks with either edge up.